TaeheeJeong/Visualizing-Data/README.md

 The y-axis scale close to 0 means positive, close to 1 means negative.

-The group of none with mom shows closest to 1, means most of the time or all of the time feel that  "life was not worth living.".
+The group of "none" shows the highest fraction, which means most of the time or all of the time young adults feel that  "life was not worth living.".
-The
-Your output should be interpretable (i.e. organized and labeled).

-WHAT TO SUBMIT:

-Once you have written a successful program that creates univariate and bivariate graphs, create a blog entry where you post your program and the graphs that you have created.
-Write a few sentences describing what your graphs reveal in terms of your individual variables and the relationship between them.
+The group of "worked on a project for school" shows the lowest fraction.
+However, since the count of very few, it may does not reflect correctly.
+The second lowest fraction of group is "talked about your school work or grades" and following "gone to a religious service or church-related event".